About the course

 - A passion for your subject

 - A creative and innovative approach

 - The ability to reflect on and improve practice

 - Potential leadership capabilities

-When attending interview, candidates will be required to bring photo ID along with GCSE certificates and degree certificate if this has already been received.
+When attending interview, candidates will be required to bring photo ID along with GCSE certificates (English & Mathematics) and degree certificate if this has already been received.
 Proof of name change is required if applicable.

-A condition of any offer made requires candidates to undertake a DBS check (formerly CRB) as well as successfully completing the skills tests.
+A condition of any offer made requires candidates to undertake a DBS check (formerly CRB).

 About the training provider